Critical surface phase behavior governs hydrophobic attraction between extended solutes: Summary and discussion

-To understand how these solvation features mediate solute–solute interactions, we developed a morphometric model based on a coarse-grained picture of solvation thermodynamics.
-The model characterises the solvation shell by a finite radial width, internal pressure, and effective surface tension, without requiring molecular-scale detail such as hydrogen bonding or solvent orientation, the net effects of which are absorbed into the model parameters.
-Despite its simplicity, this model accurately reproduces the effective interaction potential between solutes observed in molecular dynamics simulations of mW and SPC/E water models across a range of sizes, interaction strengths, and thermodynamic conditions.
+To assess how these features mediate solute–solute interactions, we developed a morphometric model treating the solvation shell as a finite-width layer with internal pressure and effective surface tension, without molecular-level detail.
+Despite its simplicity, the model reproduces effective interaction potentials from molecular dynamics of mW and SPC/E water across solute sizes, interaction strengths, and thermodynamic states.

 The effective interaction between solutes is governed by two principal free energy contributions: a pressure oversaturation term and a dominant surface tension term.
 These parameters, though fitted to simulation data, are thermodynamically consistent and vary predictably with temperature and pressure.
 The solvation shell width, $\ell$, which corresponds to half the attractive range of the effective interaction potential, emerges as a central length scale.
 Its growth upon approaching vapor-liquid coexistence, whether by lowering pressure or raising temperature, serves as a clear indicator of emerging density correlations and near-(surface)-critical behaviour.
 Its dependence on thermodynamic fields and solute properties follows a scaling law derived from a binding potential theory for critical drying, enabling predictions for how the interaction changes with system parameters.
 Importantly, the scaling expression, in combination with the morphometric model, accounts for both the strengthening and longer range of hydrophobic attraction as the system approaches coexistence (as summarized in Fig.~\ref{fig:diagram}).
 We note that the solvation shell width -- and its pressure and temperature dependence -- has hardly been introduced or defined as a relevant quantity in prior studies of the hydrophobic effect.